jeppevammenkristensen/auto-spectre/README.md

 ## Short Guide

-Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with AskAttribute.
+Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with a TextPrompt or SelectPrompt attribute.

+**NOTE** The `AskAttribute` has been marked as obsolete and split into `TextPromptAttribute` and `SelectPromptAttribute` to avoid having a lot of properties only relevant for one or another type of prompt.

 ### Example input